hibernate/hibernate-ogm/readme.md

 If you just want to build the documentation, run it from the `hibernate-ogm-documentation/manual` subdirectory.

+For rapid documentation testing, you can limit the generated format to html to speed up the process

+    mvn clean install -DbuildDocs=true -s settings-example.xml -Djdocbook.format=html_single

 ### MongoDB

 If you have MongoDB installed on `localhost` and the default port, use the mongodb profile as well